 - Handful cilantro – chopped finely – optional

-- Put the coconut oil in a large heavy-bottom pot over medium heat.
+- Warm the oil in a large heavy-bottom pot over medium heat.
 Add the vegetables, lemongrass and curry leaves and saute, stirring occasionally, for about 5 minutes.
-Add the spices, rice wine, salt and tomato paste and stir for 2 minutes.
+Add the spices, salt and tomato paste and stir.

 - Add the stock or water and bring to a boil.

-- Simmer, uncovered, for 40 minutes, until the liquid reduced and the vegetables are tender.
-Add the soy or coconut milk and continue to cook for 3 more minutes.
+- Simmer, uncovered, for 30 minutes, until the liquid reduced and the vegetables are tender.
+Add the fish sauce, soy or coconut milk and continue to cook for 3 more minutes.
 Taste and correct seasoning.